 Situations where some other laws may require disclosure of otherwise confidential information include:

-•revealing to police or a court the presence of alcohol or any other drug in the breath or blood of a driver after a motor accident under the Road Safety Act 1986 (Vic) part 5;
+•revealing to police or a court the presence of alcohol or any other drug in the breath or blood of a driver after a motor accident under part 5 of the Road Safety Act 1986 (Vic);

 •reporting of information under the Births, Deaths and Marriages Registration Act 1996 (Vic);

 •reporting a reportable death or a reviewable death to the coroner under part 3 of the Coroners Act 2008 (Vic);

 •reporting cases of suspected child abuse under chapter 4 of the Children, Youth and Families Act 2005 (Vic); and

 •notifying infectious diseases and micro-organisms to the Department of Health under part 8 division 3 of the PHWA.

 Situations where consent to a disclosure of information may be implied include a treating doctor giving information to a health provider they are making a referral to, and reports provided for the purpose of insurance where the person has been examined at the request of the insurer.

 The law provides little guidance about when it may be in the public interest for a health practitioner to disclose information.
 This area of law has received attention with the emergence of HIV/AIDS.
 For example, in the case Harvey v PD (2004) 59 NSWLR 639, the court said that a doctor breached his duty of care to a female patient whose husband, who was also his patient, was HIV positive.
 However, Australian courts have been reluctant to impose a positive duty on doctors to warn third parties in order to prevent serious harm occurring to them.